 You may be wondering if you can cross the Mexican border if you have a DUI.
 The United States and Mexico have different regulations for out-of-the-country DUI drivers.
-Review these regulations here with the Simmrin Law Group.
+Review these regulations with the DUI attorney from our law firm.

 - A crime of moral turpitude (CMT)